siqiang-ng/tp/docs/DeveloperGuide.md

 **LinkDelete command**

-The LinkDelete command allows a user to delete the meeting link from a tag permanently.
+The `linkdelete` command allows a user to delete the meeting link from a tag permanently.

-- How is LinkDelete command implemented:
+- How is LinkDeleteCommand executed:
     1. The command is passed in to `LogicManager`.
     1. `LogicManager` calls the parseCommand method of `ProjactParser`.
     1. `ProjactParser` identifies the command word, which in this case is 'linkdelete' and the arguments.